Random Terrain

 Avoid Black Backgrounds

-Using a black background doesn't make you look evil, mysterious, or uniquely artistic, and it doesn't prove that you are a dark, brooding loner.
+Using a black background doesn't make you look evil, mysterious, or uniquely artistic and it doesn't prove that you are a dark, brooding loner.
 You might want to use a black background because you are going for the 'retro' look.
-That's not a horrible reason, but it still doesn't change the fact that black backgrounds suck.
-Just because some old game had a black background doesn't mean that you must have a black background behind your text.
+That's not a horrible reason, but it still doesn't change the fact that black backgrounds are horrible.
+Just because some ancient monitors had light text on a dark background or some old game had a black background doesn't mean that you must have a black background behind your text.
 For example, Space Invaders didn't have page after page of text to read on that black background.
 You were shooting aliens, not reading Moby Dick.
 Why not have a black background with something like black text on white in the middle?
 Here's an example:

 Imagine that.
 A retro black background with black text on white.
 What will they think of next?